thierryharte/AnalysisConfigs/configs/HH4b_common/README.md

 ```

 #### Compute SPANet predictions

 > [!TIP] @lxplus/HH4b_SPANet

+> [!NOTE] Additional information
+> Additional information can be found in the [README](https://github.com/matteomalucchi/HH4b_SPANet/README.md) file of the HH4b_SPANet repository.

 Once the model is trained, compute the predictions on the input h5 files using the following command on `lxplus`: